Find Grad Schools

 25% Racial-Ethnic Minorities*

 University of Houston comes in at #15 on our list of the most popular colleges offering master's degrees in tax law/taxation.
 Each year, around 47,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,723 per year.
+The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
 During the most recent year for which we have data, 10 people received their master's degree in tax law/taxation from UH.
-Of these students, 67% were women and 25% were members of underrepresented racial-ethnic groups.
+About 38% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #16